tech-n-code/tech-n-code/README.md

 ## Hi there 👋 My name is Will Franceschini.

-I am a full-stack software developer with a CS undergraduate degree, post-graduate degrees in Science & Technology Intelligence and Information Technology Management, an active TS/SCI clearance, and active CISSP and AWS CCP certifications.
-Passionate about creating intuitive UI/UX for data visualization and informed decision-making.
+I am a full-stack software developer, passionate about tech and creating intuitive UI/UX for data visualization and informed decision-making.

 ## Tech Stack